YMehmetKutluay/tracklist-creator/README.md

 Simple Streamlit app to help create setlists for concerts.
 It is made for internal use by a cover band, but feel free to clone and tweak as you wish!
 Suggestions/feedback/debugging requests always welcome.

+The app is currently [live](https://the-alternative-tracklist-creator.streamlit.app/), with restricted access.
+If you want access, then please open an issue in the Github repo page or send an email to mehkutluay@gmail.com.

 # Getting Started

 ## Set up development environment